bamos/densenet.pytorch/README.md

 related to using `torch.cat` with convolutions with cuDNN enabled (which it is by default when CUDA is used).
-This bug caused incorrect gradients and the fix to this bug is to disable cuDNN.
+This bug caused incorrect gradients and the fix to this bug is to disable cuDNN (which doesn't have to be done anymore because it's fixed).
 The oversight in my debugging strategies that caused me to not find this error is that I did not think to disable cuDNN.
 Until now, I have assumed that the cuDNN option in frameworks